mfderson/config-eslint-vscode/README.md

 React, Vue ou None of theses

 > Does your project use TypeScript? (y/N) (O seu projeto usa TypeScript?)

-N
+Y/N

 > Where does your code run?
 (Onde irá rodar seu projeto?)

-Browser ou Node (use a barra de espaço para desmarcar uma opção.
-No caso do react native, desmarque todas.)
+Browser ou Node (use a barra de espaço para desmarcar uma opção)
+- No caso do react native, desmarque todas.)
+- No caso de desenvolvimento do back com node, marque apenas Node.

 > Use a popular style guide (Utilize uma guia de estilo popular)